ROAM-Lab-ND/generalized_rbda/README.md

 This repository contains a C++ library of generalized rigid-body dynamics algorithms.
 The algorithms are based on the recursive algorithms of [Featherstone](http://royfeatherstone.org/), but modified such that they can efficiently compute the constrained dynamics of robotic systems with kinematic loops between small groups of bodies, also known as "local loop constraints."
+Full details of the algorithms can be found in our accompanying [paper](https://arxiv.org/abs/2311.13732).
 Local loop constraints are common in robotic systems that use actuation sub-mechanisms.
 Actuation sub-mechanisms (e.g., geared transmissions, differential drives, and linkages) are increasingly common in robotic systems, yet to date there has been no efficient method for computing their dynamics.
 The reason for this is that the local kinematic loops induced by the actuation sub-mechanisms violate the assumptions of conventional recursive dynamics algorithms.